 Free and impartial support to help people secure their rights

-Diverse Cymru provides a free and independent advocacy service for disabled users of Adult Social Services who are residents in the Vale of Glamorgan.
+Working under the Social Care and Wellbeing (Wales) Act 2014, Diverse Cymru provides a free and independent advocacy service for disabled users of Adult Social Services who are residents in the Vale of Glamorgan.

 How the service works